alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 87 user reviews of Kingston HyperX SSD Series SH100S3 from Amazon.com.
 The average user rating for this product is 4.2/5, compared to an average user rating of 4.5/5 for other products in the same category on Amazon.com.
-Opinions about the size and design are overall positive.
-The price and usability also get good feedback.
+Opinions about the size and design are on the whole positive.
+The price and usability also get good views.

 reliability, usability, price, design, size